 You can also dilute a few spoons of citric acid or vinegar and immerse your fruits in it.
 It will stop the discoloration of your slices.

 Read More: How to Keep Apple Slice From Turning Brown

-There’s no reason to wait for your bananas to turn brown, and you shouldn’t throw your bananas away once they become overripe either.
-You can slow bananas’ ripening process in various ways.
-For instance, once they become brown, you can slice them into small pieces, mash them, and refrigerate them for future consumption.
-You can also add club soda, fruit juice, water, diluted citrus, or vinegar to prevent the discoloration of your slices.
-When it comes to preserving bananas, the power’s in your hands!
+You have no reason to wait for the bananas to become brown.
+You should not throw your bananas once they become overripe, either.
+You can slow the process of the bananas getting overripe in various ways.
+Once they become brown, you can slice them into small pieces, mash them and refrigerate them for later use.
+You can also add club soda, fruit juice, water, diluted citrus or vinegar to remove the discoloration of your slices.